 Other areas of counselling I deal with

 I work with adults over 18 on a one to one basis providing 55 minute CBT sessions.
 These generally start off as weekly sessions but will be arranged to suit your own needs.
-The two addresses supplied above provided me with room rental on an 'as required' basis so session frequency can be flexible.
+The Glasgow address povides me with room rental on an 'as required' basis depending on room availability.
+My office address in Hamilton is my permanent base and bookings are available during my working hours.
 My registered business address is supplied in the 'further information'section.